2018 Meghalaya mining accident

-The Meghalaya mining accident happened on 13 December 2018, when 15 miners were trapped in a mine in Ksan, in the Indian state of Meghalaya.
-While five miners managed to escape, rescue efforts for the remaining 10 continued till 2 March 2019.
-After manually digging using a banned process known as rat-hole mining, the miners were trapped inside the coal mine at a depth of around 370 ft in Jaintia Hills district.
-The tunnel the miners were in flooded with water after they cut into an adjacent mine which was full of water from the nearby Lytein river.
+On 13 December 2018, 15 miners were trapped in a coal mine in Ksan in the Indian state of Meghalaya.
+After manually digging using a banned process known as rat-hole mining, the miners were trapped inside the mine at a depth of around 370 ft in Jaintia Hills district.
+The tunnel the miners were in flooded with water after they cut into an adjacent mine full of water from the nearby Lytein river.
+Five miners managed to escape and rescue efforts for the remaining ten continued until 2 March 2019.

 Service personnel from the National Disaster Response Force (NDRF) and the State Disaster Response Force began operations shortly after the miners were trapped.
 After a request for assistance from the district administration, teams from Coal India, Kirloskar Brothers, the Indian Air Force and the Indian Navy joined the operation to rescue the miners.

 Background

-In 2014, Meghalaya's yearly coal production was around 6 million tonnes.
-In 2014, the National Green Tribunal (NGT), a government body that handles environmental issues in India, issued an order banning mining in Meghalaya, specifically banning mining through the 'rat-hole' technique.
+In 2014, Meghalaya's yearly coal mining production was around 6 million tonnes.
+In 2014, the National Green Tribunal (NGT), a government body that handles environmental issues in India, issued an order banning mining in Meghalaya, specifically banning the manual rat-hole mining technique.

-But despite the ban, in subsequent orders following petitions by coal mine owners, the National Green Tribunal and the Supreme Court of India continued to allow transportation of coal dug prior to the enactment of the order on 17 April 2014.
+Despite the ban, in subsequent orders following petitions by coal mine owners, the NGT and the Supreme Court of India continued to allow transportation of coal dug prior to the enactment of the order on 17 April 2014.
 On 4 December 2018 the Supreme Court again issued an order that the transportation of coal mined prior to the ban was extended to 31 January 2019.
-However NGT as well as anti-mining activists have pointed out that illegal mining of fresh coal still continues.
+However, both the NGT and anti-mining activists have pointed out that illegal mining of fresh coal still continues.
 In November 2018, two activists were attacked for gathering evidence of illegal coal mining in the area.

+Overview

+After manually digging for coal using the rat-hole process, 15 miners were trapped inside the mine at a depth of around 370 ft in Jaintia Hills district.
+The tunnel the miners were in flooded with water after they cut into an adjacent mine, which was full of water from the nearby Lytein river.
+Five miners managed to escape and rescue efforts for the remaining ten continued until 2 March 2019.